jenshemprich/tf-cpp-pose-estimation/README.md

 ![Freeriding](images/Freeriding_01_inference.jpg "Freeriding in the swiss alps")

-Inference, models and post processing steps have been ported from Python to C++ from [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation/) project, which in turn has been inspired by [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
+Inference, models and post processing steps have been ported from Python to C++ from the [tf-pose-estimation](https://github.com/ildoonet/tf-pose-estimation/) project, which in turn has been inspired by [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).

 ## Dependencies